phyver/GameShell/doc/mission.md

 Because of that, sourcing `static.sh` shouldn't provoke an error if a place / object already exists.

-To avoid potential problem if a player removed part of the world, this file is also sourced whenever the corresponding missions starts.
+To avoid potential problems if a player removed part of the world, this file is also sourced whenever the corresponding missions is started.

 This file should always use absolute path by using `$GSH_HOME`.
 It can also use the directory `$MISSION_DIR` that points to the mission's directory.
 This